TRKako/linux-desktop-gremlin/README.md

 >
 > Note 2: It seems that the "Cursor-following does not work in Wayland" statement of mine was, in fact, a skill issue 😩😩.
 I'll implement it as soon as I can.

+# Changelog

+- 2025-11-18: Massive source code restructure!
+We now have a unified run script and a package recipe for Guix.
+(Huge thanks to [@thanosapollo](https://github.com/thanosapollo)!
+This chad is a much better programmer than I am.)
+- 2025-11-16: Added a manual trigger for the annoy emote.
+Press `P` to make them noisy on command.
+- 2025-11-15: Remapped headpats from Left Click to Right Click.
+No more accidental pats when you want to drag them around!

 # Some differences between this and KurtVelasco's Desktop Gremlins

 This is not a strict 1:1 port, because I made some changes to the animation flow to better match my own preferences.
 I also created a few additional spritesheets; please feel free to use them if they're helpful.